top of page

 BIO

-For the last 20 years Jennifer Zackin has been integrating public art, sculpture, installation, performance, collaboration, ceremony, photography, video, collage, and drawing into acts of reverence and reciprocity.
-She seeks to engage and create community in her process, bringing art and ritual into everyday life.
-Her projects include communal weaving events, wrapping trees with brightly colored rope, growing medicinal herbs in a community garden, and creating absorbent tentacles ("hair booms") out of salvaged materials to clean-up toxic spills.
-In her recent series of sculptures titled Vortex Weaving, Zackin hand-knots and weaves colorful strands of rope or scraps of fabric on armatures constructed of salvaged materials.
-Inspired by the handwork of traditional weavers with whom she studied while living in rural India and Peru, Zackin develops innovative techniques by combining materials, process, and tradition.
+Her projects have included communal weaving events, wrapping trees in brightly colored rope, cultivating medicinal herbs in a community garden, and building absorbent tentacles (“hair booms”) from salvaged materials to help clean toxic spills.
+In her recent series of sculptures titled Vortex Weaving, Zackin hand-knots and weaves colorful strands on ready-made looms constructed of salvaged materials.
+Drawing inspiration from traditional weavers she studied with in rural India and Peru, she merges materials, process, and cultural traditions to forge original approaches.
+Her close engagement with materials creates a sense of alchemy and syncretism, transforming the familiar into the unexpected.

 bottom of page